We got a preview of it at the 2017 Detroit auto show in the form of a concept and now some prototypes for Audi's upcoming Q8 have been spotted.

 The spy shots also reveal a more pronounced grille compared to what's found on other Audi SUVs.
 The headlights also feature the teardrop motif first seen on the current A4 sedan.
 Still, we have to wonder if the design is distinct enough to stand out in the growing crowd of luxury SUVs.

-The base powertrain in the United States is expected to be a turbocharged 3.0-liter V-6 delivering 354 horsepower and 369 pound-feet of torque.
+The base powertrain in the U.S. is expected to be a turbocharged 3.0-liter V-6 delivering 354 horsepower and 369 pound-feet of torque.
 It will be paired with an 8-speed automatic transmission and all-wheel drive.
-Above this will be an e-tron plug-in hybrid model, likely pairing a turbocharged 2.0-liter inline-4 with an electric motor for a combined output of 367 hp and 516 lb-ft.
-Such a setup already features in a Q7 e-tron sold outside the U.S.
+Above this will be an e-tron plug-in hybrid model, likely pairing a turbocharged 3.0-liter V-6 with an electric motor for a combined output of 442 hp and 516 lb-ft.
+Such a setup was fitted to the Q8 concept.

-More potent offerings should include SQ8 and perhaps even RS Q8 models.
+More potent offerings should include an SQ8 and perhaps even an RS Q8, a concept of which is reported to be coming soon.
 The former will likely come in diesel flavor, though not in the U.S. Recall, Audi already has an SQ7 TDI powered by an electric compressor-equipped twin-turbocharged 4.0-liter V-8 diesel good for 429 hp and a massive 663 lb-ft.
 Should an RS Q8 be launched, it will likely come with a version of the twin-turbocharged 4.0-liter V-8 found in the Porsche Panamera Turbo.
 In the Porsche, the engine delivers up to 550 hp and 567 lb-ft.